EOSIO/eos/testnet.md

 |Value          | Description
 | :------------ | :-----------
 | ssh_helper    | a set of values used to facilitate the use of SSH and SCP
-| nodes         | a collection of descriptors defining the eosd instances used to assemble this testnet.
+| nodes         | a collection of descriptors defining the enudaemon instances used to assemble this testnet.
 The names used as keys in this collection are also aliases used within as placeholders for peer nodes.

 |ssh_helper elements | Description
 | :----------        | :------------